The Galilee Chapel

 Wheelchair users and visitors with limited mobility

-The Galilee Chapel is accessible via a ramp or stairs with a handrail.
+The Galilee Chapel is accessible via stairs with a handrail.
+There is also a ramp available.

 Visitors with a hearing impairment